Rural Response to Farmer Mental Health and Suicide Prevention

 fair price determined by the government.

 Commodity prices are often unpredictable, which can make it difficult for farmers to plan ahead.
 Prices may change based on the global supply of a crop, demand, trade patterns, and other large-scale economic trends.
 In recent years, prices for some commodities have fallen significantly, as shown in commodity price graphs developed by the USDA National Agricultural Statistics Service.
-The ERS publication America's Diverse Farm Families, 2018 edition reports that net farm income declined almost 40% between 2013 and 2017.
+The ERS publication America's Diverse Family Farms, 2018 edition reports that net farm income declined almost 40% between 2013 and 2017.

 Other Financial Stressors